 - The average house price is £400,000 and so they cannot afford to get onto the housing ladder

 - They frequently don’t have enough points to qualify for accommodation through the council waiting list

 - There are not enough options in the private rental market – it makes up only 7% of the housing market in North Hertfordshire

-settle has large number of three-bed houses – 60% of all our 9,000 properties to be precise.
-At present the benefit cap is making this size of property less popular.
+settle has a large number of three-bed houses – 60% of all our 9,000 properties to be precise.
+At present, the benefit cap is making this size of property less popular.
 It was clear there was an opportunity to use some of these homes to alleviate the affordability crisis faced by many households in our communities.
 If we don’t help, who will?

 As a result, our ‘discounted rent’ product was born.
 So what is ‘discounted rent?
 We believe it should be a private rental tenure set at between 70-90% of market rent and offering the same level of high-quality customer service experienced by our social rent and affordable rent tenants.
 The security of tenure should also be the same.

 What we are not yet sure about is the best route to our target market of households with an income of £20,000-£25,000.
 Is it via online property portals and other channels that are open to everyone?
 Or is it via the existing choice-based lettings portal that we currently operate for our other properties?

 Either route has its merits.
 The latter provides an additional filter of households that clearly do not qualify for a social housing tenancy but which have been seeking help with accommodation for a sustained period.
 However, the former ensures the Discounted Rent properties would be available to any applicant, subject to an income assessment.

 To further explore these issues and to refine our idea, we are launching a 100-home pilot that will run for the next 6-9 months.
 The homes will be let through a subsidiary, with income being gifted back to settle to support the delivery of our business plan for all our customers.
 If the pilot is a success, we anticipate launching discounted rent permanently in 2020.